Together for Short Lives

 A manifesto for palliative and end of life care

 We have developed a joint manifesto for palliative and end of life care in partnership with Hospice UK, Marie Curie, the National Bereavement Alliance and Sue Ryder.
-Ahead of the next UK general election, we call upon all political parties and candidates to commit to...
+We call upon the UK Government to commit to policies aimed at making sure everyone affected by dying,...

 Children’s palliative care maps

-Our new interactive maps show where seriously ill children and their families in England can access palliative care which meets National Institute for Health and Care Excellence (NICE) quality standards.
-We have created them from information provided by children's palliative care networks and the results...
+Our interactive maps show where seriously ill children and their families across the UK can access 24/7 end of life care at home which meets National Institute for Health and Care Excellence (NICE) quality standards.
+We have created them from information provided by children's palliative...

 Ensuring a sustainable children’s palliative care workforce